-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Upper Eagle Regional Water Authority as of December 31, 2019, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of Upper Eagle Regional Water Authority, as of December 31, 2021 and December 31, 2020 and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").